 - Blue – Serenity

 Read next: Incredible places to visit in Brazil

 National holidays in February or March

-Carnival (varying dates) – Somewhere between the end of February and beginning of March
+Carnival (varying dates) – Somewhere between the end of February and the beginning of March

 Street parties happen all over Brazil, but they differ in style because each one of them represents local traditions and beliefs.

-Although accommodation prices are higher during this period, the carnival is still a pretty good reason why tourists visit Brazil.
+Although accommodation prices are higher during this period, Carnival is still a pretty good reason why tourists visit Brazil.